-Exhibit No. Description 10.1 Limited Liability Company Agreement of Hexegen LLC 31.1 Rule 13a-14(a)/15d-14(a) Certification of Anthony G. Petrello, Chairman, President and Chief Executive Officer 31.2 Rule 13a-14(a)/15d-14(a) Certification of William Restrepo, Chief Financial Officer 32.1 Certifications required by Rule 13a-14(b) or Rule 15d-14(b) and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C.
+Exhibit No. Description 10.1 Limited Liability Company Amended & Restated Credit Agreement, dated as of Hexegen LLC June 17, 2024, among Nabors Industries, Inc., as Borrower, Nabors Industries Ltd., as Holdings, the other Guarantors from time to time party thereto, the Issuing Banks and other Lenders party thereto and Citibank, N.A., as Administrative Agent.
+(Incorporated by reference to Exhibit 10.1 of the Current Report on Form 8-K filed by the Registrant on June 17, 2024).
+31.1 Rule 13a-14(a)/15d-14(a) Certification of Anthony G. Petrello, Chairman, President and Chief Executive Officer 31.2 Rule 13a-14(a)/15d-14(a) Certification of William Restrepo, Chief Financial Officer 32.1 Certifications required by Rule 13a-14(b) or Rule 15d-14(b) and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C.
 1350), executed by Anthony G. Petrello, Chairman, President and Chief Executive Officer and William Restrepo, Chief Financial Officer.
 101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Schema Document 101.CAL Inline XBRL Calculation Linkbase Document 101.LAB Inline XBRL Label Linkbase Document 101.PRE Inline XBRL Presentation Linkbase Document 101.DEF Inline XBRL Definition Linkbase Document 104 Cover Page Interactive Data File (the cover page XBRL tags are embedded in the Inline XBRL document)